Personalised children’s book start-up Wonderbly has scooped $8.5m (£6m) in funding from European publisher Ravensburger days after changing its name.

-YA author Non Pratt will shave her head at the Young Adult Literature Convention (YALC) after raising almost £3,000 for a neurodisability...
+YA author Non Pratt had her head shaved by fellow writers at the Young Adult Literature Convention (YALC) after raising almost £3,000 for a neurodisability...
 Read more

 Marketing at Freelance

 In regards to the current debate on whether authors should be paid for events in schools, the question, of course, is not should children’s authors...
 Read more

 Thursday, August 17 2017